 This book provides the synopsis of The Gill Framework for adaptive enterprise architecture.

-Bou Ghantous, G & Gill, A 2019, 'An Agile-DevOps Reference Architecture for Teaching Enterprise Agile', International Journal of Learning, Teaching and Educational Research, vol. 18, no. 7, pp. 128-144.View/Download from: UTS OPUS or Publisher's site
+Bou Ghantous, G & Gill, A 2019, 'An Agile-DevOps Reference Architecture for Teaching Enterprise Agile', International Journal of Learning, Teaching and Educational Research, vol. 18, no. 7, pp. 128-144.View/Download from: Publisher's site

 DevOps emerged as an important extension to support the Agile development for frequent and continuous software delivery.
 The adoption of Agile-DevOps for large scale enterprise agility depends on the most important human capability such as people competency and experience.
 Hence, academic education and professional training is key to the successful adoption of Agile-DevOps approach.
 Thus, education and training providers need to teach Agile-DevOps.
 However, the challenge is: how to establish and simulate an effective Agile-DevOps technology environment for teaching Enterprise Agile?
 This paper introduces the integrated Adaptive Enterprise Project Management (AEPM) and DevOps Reference Architecture (DRA) approach for adopting and teaching the Agile-DevOps with the help of a teaching case study from the University of Technology - Sydney (UTS), Australia.
 These learnings can be utilised by educators to develop and teach practice-oriented Agile-DevOps for software engineering courses.
 Furthermore, the experience and observations can be employed by researchers and practitioners aiming to integrate Agile-DevOps at the large enterprise scale.

-Alzoubi, Y, Gill, AQ & Moulton, B 2018, 'A measurement model to analyze the effect of agile enterprise architecture on geographically distributed agile development', Journal of Software Engineering Research and Development, vol. 6, no. 4.View/Download from: UTS OPUS or Publisher's site
+Alzoubi, Y, Gill, AQ & Moulton, B 2018, 'A measurement model to analyze the effect of agile enterprise architecture on geographically distributed agile development', Journal of Software Engineering Research and Development, vol. 6, no. 4.View/Download from: Publisher's site

-Gill, AQ, Henderson-Sellers, B & Niazi, M 2018, 'Scaling for agility: A reference model for hybrid traditional-agile software development methodologies', Information Systems Frontiers: a journal of research and innovation, vol. 20, no. 2, pp. 315-341.View/Download from: UTS OPUS or Publisher's site
+Gill, AQ, Henderson-Sellers, B & Niazi, M 2018, 'Scaling for agility: A reference model for hybrid traditional-agile software development methodologies', Information Systems Frontiers: a journal of research and innovation, vol. 20, no. 2, pp. 315-341.View/Download from: Publisher's site

 The adoption of agility at a large scale often requires the integration of agile and non-agile development elements for architecting a hybrid adaptive methodology.
 The challenge is ”which elements or components (agile or non-agile) are relevant to develop the context-aware hybrid adaptive methodology reference architecture?”
 This paper addresses this important challenge and develops a hybrid adaptive methodology reference architecture model using a qualitative constructive empirical research approach.
 In this way, we have uncovered the agility, abstraction, business value, business policy, rules, legal, context and facility elements or components that have not been explicitly modelled or discussed in International Standards (IS) such as the ISO/IEC 24744 metamodel.
 It is anticipated that a context-aware hybrid adaptive methodology can be architected by using the proposed context-aware hybrid adaptive methodology reference architecture elements for a particular situation when using a situational method engineering approach.

 Niazi, M, Mishra, A & Gill, AQ 2018, 'What Do Software Practitioners Really Think About Software Process Improvement Project Success?
-An Exploratory Study', Arabian Journal for Science and Engineering, vol. 43, no. 12, pp. 7719-7735.View/Download from: UTS OPUS or Publisher's site
+An Exploratory Study', Arabian Journal for Science and Engineering, vol. 43, no. 12, pp. 7719-7735.View/Download from: Publisher's site

 © 2018, King Fahd University of Petroleum & Minerals.
 Software practitioners have always shown a significant interest in implementing software process improvement (SPI) initiatives to ensure the delivery of quality products.
 Software industry and SPI methodologies have evolved over a period of time; however, still many SPI initiatives have not been successful.
 There is a need to understand software practitioners’ perspectives on SPI success which can be helpful for tailoring or improving effective situation-specific SPI methodologies.
 This research presents an exploratory study of Turkish software development organizations.
 The main research question is: What software practitioners’ really think about SPI project success.
 This study was conducted with 27 Turkish software development organizations to identity and analyse important SPI factors that contribute to the success of SPI projects.
 The results reveal that professional growth, increased professional recognition, project planning, monitoring of project risks, providing technical support, adoption of current technologies, strong leadership and commitment are among the highest ranked factors that contribute towards the success of SPI initiatives.
 The findings of this research provide a foundation for further work in tailoring and improving situation-specific SPI methodologies for software project environments.